ruby-hyperloop/ruby-hyperloop.io/source/tutorials/showcase.html.md

 ---
 ## Hyperloop Technology Showcase Tutorial

+**Please note: This tutorial was written prior to the Reactrb gem being renamed HyperReact.
+Additionaly, the section at the end of the tutorial on ReactiveRecord and Synchromesh is out of date as these gems have been merged into a new gem - HyperMesh.
+All of this will be updated soon.**

 [The source code to this tutorial is here](https://github.com/barriehadfield/reactrb-showcase)

 This tutorial builds a simple Rails application showcasing Reactrb, Opal, NPM, Webpack, React Bootstrap, Reactive Record, Synchromesh, Rearcrb Router and other associated technologies.
 This showcase is intended to be a companion project to the excellent Reactrb tutorials already written which you can find in [Further Reading](#further-reading) below.